 - To reconstruct the wound with skin graft or flap

-This decision is based on the safest method that will provide the best cosmetic result.
+This decision is based on the safest method that will provide the best cosmetic and functional result.

 Will I have pain or bruising after surgery?

 Most patients do not complain of pain.
 If there is any discomfort, Tylenol is all that is usually necessary for relief.
 Avoid medications containing aspirin (see Preparing for Surgery below) as they may cause bleeding.
 You may have bruising around the wound, especially if the surgery is close to the eye.

 Medical History: A day or two before your appointment, please complete the attached medical history form and bring it with you the day of surgery.

 Medications: Continue any medications prescribed by your doctor.
 However, aspirin is a drug that may prolong bleeding.
 We ask that you avoid aspirin (including Anacin, Bufferin, Excedrin, Alka Seltzer, Percodan, Motrin, Advil and Naprosyn) for one week before surgery.
 If you are taking any blood thinners (Coumadin, Plavix) please call our office before scheduled surgery.
 In addition, alcohol will also promote bleeding, so avoid alcoholic beverages 24 hours before surgery.

 Transportation: We suggest that you arrange to have a companion drive you to and from the doctor’s office.
 You may also be more comfortable with someone to keep you company in the waiting room.

 Breakfast: The day of surgery, we suggest you eat your normal breakfast.